 This list is not meant to be totally exclusive but establishes the tone of accepted documentation.
 If a student does not have disability documentation, still contact us so we may review your options.

-Read&Write is a screen reading software with multiple tools embedded in it.
+Read&Write is a text-to-speech software with multiple tools embedded.
 We have a limited number of licenses, so please contact Support Services to access this resource.

 Read these instructions first before clicking on the link below.